NixuCraft/.github/profile/README.md

 ## Bit more complete setup guide:
 #### ServerManager
 - Download the serverMgr
 - Fill in the config files under config/games/ for all your games (follow the examples that are there by default.
-For now pushing my configs directly, will change on this thing is stable enough)
+For now pushing my configs directly, will change once this thing is stable enough)
 - Fill in the lobby configs under config/lobby/ (same as game configs)
 - Provide server templates in cache/servers/, maps in /cache/maps/<game>/ and plugins in /cache/plugins/
 - Provide lobby instances in instance_lobbies/ (NOTE: UNLIKE TEMPLATES WHICH ARE COPIED TO A NEW DIRECTORY EVERY TIME A NEW ONE GETS CREATED, THE LOBBY INSTANCES ARE USED AS IS, THAT MEANS THEY CAN CHANGE THE WORLD AND EVERYTHING)